Minors on Campus

 - Registration (click here to register):: anyone organizing a program that includes minors as participants must register their event with the Risk Manager.

-that includes minors.
+the training is to be completed.)
 If you are a Program Organizer please click on the following link to access your training courses: https://learn.ue.org/608WS590332/WashCollProgramOrganizer; if you are Program Staff, please click on the folloiwng link to access your course: https://learn.ue.org/608WS590332/WashCollProgramStaff; and if you are Student Staff, please click on the following link to access your course: https://learn.ue.org/608WS590332/WashCollProgramStudentStaff.
 The training courses are via the Learning Portal operated by our insurance carrier

 United Educators.
 If you already have an account with UE, please let the Risk Manager